Streams in Great Smoky Mountains National Park

 Water splashing over mossy rocks seems to evoke a response in people, as though they were drawn to it by some ancient instinctive attraction.

-Waterfalls Along Roads
+Waterfalls Along Roadways

 Three waterfalls can be seen from roads.
 Twelve miles west of Sugarlands Visitor Center on the Little River Road to Cades Cove is The Sinks.
 One mile further west, Meigs Creek dramatically joins Little River by plunging down Meigs Falls.